tlcyr4/Redraw/README.md

 ## Front-End Systems

-To make any changes to what the frontend looks like, simply change the src/App.js file.
+To make any changes to what the front-end looks like, simply change the src/App.js file.
 To make any style changes, apply changes to src/styling/App.css.
 The App.js file is a single-page application that handles all the rendering of the React components.
 It has been written and maintained in a single page in order to have all components under one location.

+In order to make the front-end work, fontawesome, react-vis, react-spinners, image mapper, material_ui, react_icons, react-final-form, and react-center packages were used.
+A special acknowledgement for open source! :)

 ## Maintenance